Parañaque National High School: Former Campuses

 Parañaque Science High School is sometimes not considered as a former annex of the school.
 Sto.
-Niño Senior High School is also not considered as a former annex even though its initial location was within the school grounds.
+Niño Senior High School is also not considered as a former annex even though its initial location was within the school grounds as it was established as a separate institution from the start.

 Buildings

 Parañaque National High School-Main is situated in an approximately 12,500 m2 lot at Kay Talise Street and Dr. A. Santos Avenue, San Dionisio, Parañaque.
 Because of the relatively large student population while having a relatively small space, overcrowding can become an issue especially during class arrivals and dismissals.
 The school hosts multiple buildings catering to both junior high school and senior high school students.
 These buildings vary in age and function, with the oldest building built during the early 1970s and the newest building built during the early 2020s.
 An interesting thing to note is that many of the school buildings are named after the former and current secretaries of the Department of Education and many of the school buildings are either three-story or four-story buildings.

 The school can be divided into two main areas or campuses: one handling the junior high school students and the other for the senior high school students.
-The names in parenthesis are the older or alternative names of the buildings.
+The names in parentheses are the older or alternative names of the buildings.